 Tax filing is mandatory for the City of Franklin.
 A tax return must be filed even if no income was earned or if no tax is due with the return.
-Taxpayers under the age of 18 years of age are not required to file, however, they may wish file to claim a refund of tax withheld for the City of Franklin by their employer.
+Taxpayers under the age of 18 years of age are required to file if the income exceeds zero after the $6,500 deduction of total wages.

 The due date of City of Franklin tax returns matches the Federal Tax Return Deadlines.
-Tax return, W2’s plus any required forms and schedules must be post marked or delivered to the city building with any payment that may be due.
+A signed tax return, W2’s plus any required forms and schedules must be post marked or delivered to the city building with any payment that may be due.
 Below are the due dates for the estimated payments.

 - 1st Quarter is due April 15 (Extended to July 15, 2020)